stefanieklogan/Homework1CodeRefractor/ReadME.md

 Homework 1: CodeRefractor

 ## Horiseon
 This webpage is the homepage for Horiseon Social Solutions Services.
+Horiseon provides businesses with online solutions to increase audience size/reach and sales.

 Changes made as of 14 Dec 2020